Feyerabend/vm/README.md

 the "Metcalfe machine" is introduced for exploration.
 Even if the "machine" never have had any lasting impact on parsing in general, the flexibility, as you might make a separate small program, is an interesting path.
-Usually descriptive languages are used for generating parsers, that are used today for parsing programming languages.
+Usually descriptive languages (e.g. regular expressions) are used for generating parsers, that are used today for parsing programming languages.

 ### 7. [cmp2](/cmp2)